National Highway 717B (India)

 National Highway 717B, commonly referred to as NH 717B is a national highway in India.
 It is a secondary spur road of National Highway 17.
 NH-717B traverses the state of Sikkim in India.
 The highway is being constructed and maintained by the National Highways and Infrastructure Development Corporation Limited (NHIDCL).

 Route

-NH717B connects Rangpo, Aritar Lampokhari, Rongli, Zuluk, Gnathang, Kupup & Sherathang in the state of Sikkim.
+NH717B starts from Rhenock Charfatak towards Rongli, Zuluk, Gnathang, Kupup & Sherathang and ends in Menla in the state of Sikkim.